Outfitting in Alberta

 a) is authorized at any one time, to guide for gain or reward

-i) one or 2 non-resident or non-resident alien licence holders while they are hunting wolf, coyote or big game that they are legally authorized to hunt, pursuant to a contract with an outfitter, or
+i) one or 2 non-resident or non-resident alien licence holders while they are hunting wolf, coyote or big game other than black bear that they are legally authorized to hunt, pursuant to a contract with an outfitter, or

 For bird game: